PretendoNetwork/nintendo-wiki/docs/prudp.md

 * To keep the connection alive, both client and server may send PING packets to each other after a certain amount of time has passed.

 ### Encryption
 **V0 and V1**: All payloads are encrypted using RC4, with separate streams for client-to-server packets and server-to-client packets.
 The connection to the authentication server is encrypted using a default key that's always the same: `CD&ML`.
 The connection to the secure server is encrypted using the session key from the [Kerberos ticket](/docs/nex/kerberos).
+On Quazal Rendez-Vous, the streams are reset for each payload.

 **Lite**: Since the underlying connection is SSL-encrypted anyway, no encryption is used by PRUDP.

+#### Substreams and unreliable packets

 It would be a bad idea to encrypt all reliable substreams with the same key, because that would make it easy to break the encryption.
 PRUDP encrypts the first reliable substream with the session key.
 A new key is generated for all other reliable substreams by modifying the key of the previous substream with the following algorithm: